DaveBackus/Data_Bootcamp/website/content/bootcamp_duedates_mba.md

 **April 6** <br> Submit [Revised Project Ideas](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_project.pdf).
-(We're willing to let this one slide a week.
+(We're willing to let this slide a week.
 The point is that you should start thinking about your project as soon as the exam is over.
 But if you want to take another week to think about this, do it.)

 <!--
 Recommended but not graded:  [Optional Code Practice B](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_practice_b.pdf).